immcantation/shazam/docs/topics/makeRegion.md

 -------------------

 juncLength
-:   The junction length of the sequence
+:   junction length of the sequence.

 sequenceImgt
-:   The imgt aligned sequence
+:   IMGT-numbered sequence.

 regionDefinition
-:   The `RegionDefinition` type to calculate the regionDefinition for.
-Can be one of 2:
+:   `RegionDefinition` type to calculate the region definition for.
-`"IMGT_VDJ_BY_REGIONS"` or `"IMGT_VDJ"`.
+Can be one of `IMGT_VDJ_BY_REGIONS` or `IMGT_VDJ`, which are template definitions that include CDR1-3 and FWR1-4.
-Only these 2 regions include all
+Only these two regions include all CDR1-3 and FWR1-4 regions.
-CDR1/2/3 and FWR1/2/3/4 regions.
+If this argument is set to `NULL` then an empty `RegionDefinition` will be returned.